-ReqView projects are organized into one more documents grouping the same type of project artifacts, e.g. high level stakeholder requirements, system requirements, software requirements, tests or risk register.
+ReqView projects are organized into one or more documents grouping the same type of project artifacts.
+For example, high-level stakeholder requirements, system requirements, software requirements, tests, or risk registers.

-Documents consist of document objects organized into a tree hierarchy with numbered sections, similarly as in a Word document.
-Document object are identified by an automatically generated unique ID and consists of a section heading, a rich text description and a discussion.
+A document consists of document objects organized into a tree hierarchy with numbered sections, similarly as in a Word document.
+Document objects are identified by an automatically generated unique ID and consist of a section heading, a rich text description, and a discussion.

-For each document, you can define additional custom attributes extending information about document objects.
-For example, for requirements you can define status attribute allowing to manage requirement lifetime.
+For each document, you can define additional custom attributes, thereby extending information about document objects.
+For example, for requirements you can define a status attribute allowing management of requirements lifecycle.

-You can also create relation between document objects stored in the same project by means of traceability links.
-You can assign a custom link type to set of traceability links representing relations with the same semantic, e.g. “satisfaction” type for links from downstream requirements to related upstream requirements, “verification” type for links from verification tests to the related requirements, etc. It is important to keep the way of linking to ensure consistent traceability reports.
+A traceability link represents a relationship between document objects stored in the same project.
+You can define several types of traceability links for a project.
+For example, “satisfaction” type for links from downstream requirements to the related upstream requirements, “verification” type for links from verification tests to the related requirements, and so forth.
+It is important to maintain the way of linking to ensure consistent traceability reports.

-The following picture illustrates structure of a typical SW development project with two traceability levels:
+The following diagram illustrates the structure of a typical SW development project with two traceability levels:

 Level 2 Documents: